 Here's the thing - just because you choose a broadband only package, doesn’t necessarily mean it’ll work out cheaper than one with a landline.

 It’s also worth considering that both of those companies are fairly expensive - with or with or without landline.
 To that end, you may find that Fibre optic from a company like TalkTalk will work out cheaper than Hyperoptic, even with line rental - so you’d be better paying the fee.

 Since it has its own fibre network separate from BT's, it can bring a broadband connection to your home directly - completely eliminating the need for a landline.

 And we're pleased to say that Virgin Media has some pretty good deals available.
 However, do remember to compare all your available options.
 Landline-free broadband is cheaper than its landliney version, but not by a whole lot - only around £5 per month in some cases.

 Because the network is totally fibre optic, Virgin Media's broadband is superfast.
-In fact, download speeds can reach up to a massive 300Mb, some of the highest in the UK.
+In fact, the average download speed for Virgin Media's fastest package is a massive 362Mb - one of the highest in the UK.
 You've also got the option to include your internet as part of a bundle with TV and mobile - and home phone, of course, if you change your mind.

 All its broadband packages come with unlimited downloads, though do bear in mind that Virgin Media manages web traffic.
 That means you'll always get consistent service, but may see slightly lower download speeds at peak times, particularly for things like filesharing.